Upper Two Medicine Lake

 Hikers have the option of starting their hike to Upper Two Medicine Lake from either the North Shore Trailhead at the Two Medicine Campground, or the South Shore Trailhead at Two Medicine Lake.
 However, you can shave roughly 4.8, or 6.4 miles, respectively, off your roundtrip hike by taking the shuttle boat across Two Medicine Lake.
-The following describes the hike for those wishing to take the boat to the west end of the lake.
+The following describes the hike for those taking the boat to the west end of the lake.
 Please note that there is a fee for the shuttle ride.

 After arriving at the boat landing your hike begins with a walk along a short section of boardwalk that passes over a sensitive, boggy area.
 Although I've never seen one here, this is likely a good place to spot a moose, especially during the morning hours.
 A short distance later you'll arrive at the South Shore Trail junction, which connects hikers with the Two Medicine Pass Trail.
 To continue towards the lake you should proceed straight ahead here.

 The early portions of the hike passes through an area thick with ferns, thimbleberries and huckleberries.

 Roughly three-quarters of a mile from the boat landing the trail crosses a footbridge.
 A short distance later you'll reach the North Shore Trail, which connects hikers to the Dawson Pass Trail.
 Hikers should proceed straight ahead at this juncture, which now becomes the Upper Two Medicine Lake Trail.

 Just past the junction the 7620-foot Pumpelly Pillar comes into view, which will be directly in front of you at this point.
 The glacially carved, cone-shaped rock is named after Raphael Pumpelly, leader of the Northern Transcontinental Railway Survey party that crossed Pitamakan Pass in 1883.
 As you continue along the trail, above Twin Falls, Pumpelly Pillar will be on your right, but the views of the mountain aren't quite as dramatic as they are from this frontal view.